‘Spaceman’. Nazca Lines, Peru ©dachalan

 Hundreds of thousands of geoglyphs are scattered across Saudi Arabia, Syria and Jordan depicting an array of “wheels,” among other motifs.
 Dubbed the “Works of the Old Men,” the features are believed by some to be several thousand years old, which would make them far older than the more famous Nazca Lines.

-It still remains unknown: When were they built?
-And why?
+It still remains unknown: when were they built, and why?

 6 – Atacama Geoglyphs, Chile